apostrophecms/uploadfs/README.md

 ## Changelog

+### CHANGES IN 1.1.5

+GIF animations have been merged back into the main pipeline thanks to `-clone 0--1` which preserves all frames of the animation.
+It's a little faster, but it's also less code to maintain.

 ### CHANGES IN 1.1.4

 GIF animations are preserved in the imagemagick backend, with full support for resizing and cropping.
 A separate, slower pipeline is used due to limitations of the `+clone` mechanism in imagemagick.
 The API has not changed.